-In connection with the Business Combination, holders of stock options will be entitled to receive a pro rata share of up to 5,000,000 additional shares of Common Stock (the "Earn-Out Shares"), if, within a two-year period following the signing date of the Merger Agreement (the "Earn-Out Period"), the closing share price of our Common Stock equals or exceeds \$20.00 over at least 20 trading days within a 30-day trading period (the "Triggering Event") and the holder continues to provide services through the time of such Triggering Event.
-The Earn-Out Shares will also be earned and issuable in the event of a change in control during the Earn-Out Period that results in the holders of our Common Stock receiving a per-share price equal to or in excess of \$20.00.
+In connection with the Business Combination, holders of stock options will be entitled to receive a pro rata share of up to 5,000,000 additional shares of common stock (the "Earn-Out Shares"), if, within a two-year period following the signing date of the Merger Agreement (the "Earn-Out Period"), the closing share price of our common stock equals or exceeds \$20.00 over at least 20 trading days within a 30-day trading period (the "Triggering Event") and the holder continues to provide services through the time of such Triggering Event.
+The Earn-Out Shares will also be earned and issuable in the event of a change in control during the Earn-Out Period that results in the holders of our common stock receiving a per-share price equal to or in excess of \$20.00.
 The Outstanding Equity Awards at Fiscal Year-End table below shows the number of Earn-Out Shares each named executive officer is eligible to earn in respect of outstanding stock options owned as of the consummation of the Business Combination.
+Dr. Patel and Ms. McNulty forfeited their right to any Earn-Out Shares attributable to their underlying stock options upon their termination of employment or service with us.